tetrainfo/APIDemoNode/README.md

 --yarn https://yarnpkg.com

-then add these dependancies
+then navigate to the server folder and add these dependancies

 ```bash
 $ yarn add express morgan body-parser express-promise-router
 ```

-To run the project, navigate to the server folder and
+To run the project, navigate to the server folder and enter
 ```bash
 $  node app.js
 ```